Areas of expertise

 Which Resolution is Right for You?

-Whether your divorce is contested, or you can ultimately reach an agreed upon dissolution, we handle the complex litigation, negotiations and paperwork involved in your case.
-We ensure throughout the entire process you are informed.
+Whether your divorce is contested, or you can ultimately reach an agreed-upon dissolution, we handle the complex litigation, negotiations, and paperwork involved in your case.
+We ensure throughout the entire divorce proceedings that you are informed.

 Post-Decree Modifications